 Over the years, Smith has served as an adjunct professor of graduate studies at Seton Hall University where he has taught Current Legal Issues, a course which focuses on individual rights in the criminal law and employment settings.
 He has also served as a private consultant to the Port Authority of New York and New Jersey instructing police recruits in the area of search and seizure.

 Smith is admitted to practice in the states of New Jersey, New York and in the District of Columbia, as well as the U.S. District Court for the District of New Jersey and the U.S. Court of Appeals for the Third Circuit.
+Timothy Smith is also a legal analyst and contributing writer to the Blue Magazine (a law enforcement magazine for New Jersey).

 We would feel privileged to assist you.
 Contact us today for a consultation.REVIEW MY CASE